 5. Make sure the platform serves clients like you

 First of all, check out the site’s “NASCAR” page or find client testimonials from companies similar to yours.
 This will give you a starting point to tell you if the vendor is a good fit for you.
 Secondly, ask for references!
 Any company worth its salt can provide references of clients similar to a company like yours, and these references will inevitably be much more candid than anything on a vendor’s site.
-Not only ask for references, but actually follow up to get that input from their clients.
-Trust me on this one, it’s worth a quick email or a call.
+Don't just ask for references, but actually follow up to get that input from their clients.
+Trust me on this one: it’s worth a quick email or a call.

-6. Identify what support is like (i.e. make sure it isn’t non-existent)
+6. Identify what support is like (i.e., make sure it isn't non-existent)

 Moreover, what is the client experience like once you’re set up?
 Is there an app you can download?
 How easy is it to access features from mobile?
 How many support people will you have to speak with to resolve an issue?
 How many different email addresses do your employees need to get the right answer?